anandmampuzhakal/JourneyAssessment/README.md

 - User Story 2.
 As a user, I would like to have a provision to select different characters for the posts from this API (https://jsonplaceholder.typicode.com/users).
 - User Story 3.
 As a user, I would like to see the individual posts with comments.
 -      Task 3.1  individual posts must have a feature to get corresponding comments from the backend.
--      Task 3.2 Show the corresponding posts comments in horizontal view.
+-      Task 3.2 Show the corresponding post`s comments in horizontal list view.

 # Project designing